Institute for Promotion of Higher Education

 This special program allows students with a high level of English proficiency who are interested in improving their English skills to do so while studying specialized courses offered by their own faculty.
 First offered during the 2016 academic year, it is part of a university-wide effort to prepare students for careers as global professionals.
 Selected students are offered special courses on topics such as English conversation and TOEIC preparation.
 In keeping with its mission of not only offering special English courses, but also cultivating broad knowledge that will allow students to pursue careers as global professionals, the College plans to offer a special study abroad program in the future.

 (Established April 2009)

-Faculty development activities are pursued collaboratively by the University 's faculty members.
+Faculty development activities are pursued collaboratively by the University’s faculty members.
 Each year, the Center holds a workshop for faculty deans, administrators, faculty development officials, and other faculty members.
-At the 2016 workshop, participants reviewed three policies and developed a curriculum map.
+In the workshop, participants reviewed three policies, developed a curriculum map, and evaluated the curriculum in order to visualize learning results.
 The Center also holds a range of faculty development seminars on topics such as active learning.
 Some of those seminars are open to nearby universities through the Consortium of Universities in Hyogo and other organizations in order to deepen partnerships with the local community.